11 Beam Deflection

 \[ \frac{1}{\rho}=\frac{\partial^{2} y}{\partial x^{2}}=\frac{M(x)}{E I} \]

-Note that each successive integral introduces a constant of integration which we must solve for.
+Note that each successive integral introduces a constant of integration that we must solve for.
 We do this through the use of boundary conditions—that is, points on the beam where we already know the slope and/or deflection.
-The most common boundary conditions for our applications will be:
+There are two common boundary conditions for our applications:

 Figure 11.3 illustrates these boundary conditions.
 Once the constants of integration are known, we can define equations for the slope and deflection of the beam in terms of distance \((x)\) along the beam and calculate the slope and deflection at any value of \(x\).
-See Example 11.1 and Example 11.2 to see this process applied to a simply supported beam and a cantilever beam respectively.
+Example 11.1 and Example 11.2 show this process applied to a simply supported beam and a cantilever beam respectively.

-The above examples have single continuous loads.
-If the loading is discontinuous we must modify our approach as there will not be one single moment equation that describes the entire beam.
-We saw in Section 7.3 when drawing shear force & bending moment diagrams that we can find a different equation for the internal bending moment in each loading region (i.e., a piecewise function over the length of the beam).
-We must find separate moment equations for each loading region and integrate each separately.
-This must be done each time the loading changes (a discontinuity in the moment diagram), such as:
+These examples have single continuous loads.
+If the loading is discontinuous, however, we must modify our approach because no single moment equation can describe the entire beam.
+Section 7.3 showed that when drawing shear force and bending moment diagrams we can find a different equation for the internal bending moment in each loading region (i.e., a piecewise function over the length of the beam).
+This requires finding separate moment equations for each loading region and integrating each separately.
+Do this each time the loading changes, considering

 Both sides of a concentrated load

-See Example 11.3 for an example of a beam with 2 loading regions.
-Note that in this example we will need to determine 2 internal bending moment equations and integrate each equation twice, thereby introducing four constants of integration.
-Two of these can still be determined by using boundary conditions, but we still need to determine the other two.
-This is done with continuity conditions.
+Figure 11.4 shows a beam with two loading regions.
+Fully describing the deflection in this beam requires us to determine two internal bending moment equations—one in segment AB and one in segment BC.
+Each equation must be integrated twice, thereby introducing four constants of integration.
+Although two of these can be determined by using boundary conditions, we must determine the remaining two by using continuity conditions.

 Equation set 1 describes the internal moment, slope, and deflection of the beam from point A to point B, and equation set 2 describes the internal moment, slope, and deflection from point B to point C. Note that both sets of equations describe point B, where the loading changes.
-They must therefore return the same results at point B. We can therefore say that
+They must therefore return the same results at point B. So we can say that

 \[ \begin{aligned} \left(\frac{\partial y}{\partial x}\right)_{1} & =\left(\frac{\partial y}{\partial x}\right)_{2} \\ y_{1} & =y_{2} \end{aligned} \]

-It is not required that we make both cuts from the left.
-In some cases it may be easier to make one cut from the left and the other from the right.
-Consider the simple beam in Figure 11.4.
-When making a cut in the region not under the distributed load, a free body diagram to the left of the cut has many more forces than a free body diagram of the right side.
+Note that we are not required to make both cuts from the left to find the internal bending moment.
+In some cases making one cut from the left and the other from the right may be the easier approach.
+Consider the beam in Figure 11.5.
+Given a cut in the region not under the distributed load, an FBD of the left side of the cut shows many more forces than an FBD of the right side.

-When measuring distance x2 from the right, it is still true at point C that \(y_1 = y_2\) as the deflection is still downwards regardless of whether we measure our horizontal distance from the left or right.
+When distance x2 is measured from the right, \(y_1 = y_2\) at point C because the deflection is downward whether we measure the horizontal distance from the left or from the right.
 The magnitude of the slope will also be the same at point C regardless of which equation we use to calculate it.
-However, the direction of rotation of the slope will change from counter-clockwise to clockwise due to us changing the coordinate system (Figure 11.5).
+However, the direction of rotation of the slope will change from counterclockwise to clockwise because we have changed the coordinate system (Figure 11.6).
 Thus our second boundary condition must become

-This negative sign is vitally important, and we will not get the correct answer if we forget to include it.
-Example 11.3 has been reworked below, this time with one cut made from the right hand side instead.
-Compare to the previous solution to see the differences.
+This negative sign is vitally important, and we will not obtain the correct answer if we forget to include it.
+Example 11.3 has been reworked, this time with one cut made from the right-hand side.
+Compare this with the previous solution to see the differences.

 11.2 Integration of the Load Equation